-The GASB has issued three statements relating to accounting and financial reporting for pension and postemployment benefit plans: Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68; Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; and Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The provisions of Statements No. 73 and 74 are effective for financial periods beginning after June 15, 2016, and the provisions of Statement No. 75 are effective for periods beginning after June 15, 2017.
-The Fund has not yet determined the effect these statements will have on its financial statements.
+The GASB has issued four statements relating to accounting and financial reporting for pension and postemployment benefit plans: Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68; Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; and Statement No. 82, Pension Issues- an amendment of GASB Statements No. 67, No. 69, and No. 73.
+The provisions of Statements No. 73 and 74 are effective for financial periods beginning after June 15, 2016; the provisions of Statement No. 75 and 82 are effective for periods beginning after June 15, 2017.
+The Fund has not yet determined the effect, if any, these statements will have on its financial statements.